Kyle Shurmur: Kansas City Chiefs

 On April 27, 2019, Shurmur signed with the Kansas City Chiefs as an undrafted free agent.
-He was waived at the end of training camp as part of final cuts and subsequently re-signed to the Chiefs practice squad the next day on September 1, 2019.
-He was signed to the active roster October 22, 2019.
-He was waived on November 2, 2019, and was signed to the practice squad the following day after clearing waivers.
-Shurmur remained on the practice squad for the rest of the 2019 season, including during the Chiefs Super Bowl LIV victory.
+He was waived at the end of training camp as part of final cuts and subsequently re-signed to the Chiefs' practice squad the next day on September 1.
+Shurmur was signed to the active roster October 22.
+He was waived by Kansas City on November 2, and was re-signed to the practice squad the following day after clearing waivers.
+Shurmur remained on the practice squad for the rest of the 2019 season, including during the Chiefs' Super Bowl LIV victory.

 Shurmur re-signed with the team on February 4, 2020.
-Shurmur was released on April 29, 2020.
+Shurmur was released by the Chiefs on April 29.

 Cincinnati Bengals

 On December 17, 2020, Shurmur signed with the practice squad of the Cincinnati Bengals.
-He signed a reserve/future contract on January 4, 2021.
-Shurmur was waived on August 31, 2021.
+He signed a reserve/future contract with Cincinnati on January 4, 2021.
+Shurmur was waived by the Bengals on August 31.

 Washington Football Team

 Shurmur signed with the practice squad of the Washington Football Team on September 13, 2021.
 On the Week 15 game against the Philadelphia Eagles, he was elevated to the active roster as a COVID-19 replacement player to back up Garrett Gilbert with both Taylor Heinicke and Kyle Allen on the COVID-19 reserve list.
-He was released on January 4, 2022.
+Shurmur was released by Washington on January 4, 2022.

 Coaching career

 Shurmur returned to Vanderbilt as volunteer offensive quality control assistant in 2020 before he was signed by the Bengals.
 He was hired as a defensive quality control assistant by the Buffalo Bills on February 13, 2022.
 On February 28, 2023, the Buffalo Bills announced that Shurmur had made a change to become the team's offensive quality control coach.
+Following the 2025 season, Shurmur was retained by new head coach Joe Brady to serve as the team's assistant quarterbacks coach.